Type

 The sixth and seventh submarines in the class Kokuryu (SS-506) and Jinryu (SS-507), were commissioned in March 2015 and March 2016 respectively.
 The keel for the eighth submarine, Sekiryu (SS-508), was laid in March 2013 and its commissioning took place in March 2017.

 The ninth ship Seiryu (SS-509) was commissioned into the JMSDF in March 2018.
-The tenth and eleventh submarines in the class, Shoryu (SS-510) and Oryu (SS-511) were launched in November 2017 and October 2018 respectively.
-The next two submarines, SS-512 and SS-513, are currently under construction.
+The tenth and 11th submarines in the class, Shoryu (SS-510) and Oryu (SS-511), were launched in November 2017 and October 2018 respectively.
+In March 2020, Oryu submarine, the first in the class to feature lithium-ion batteries, was delivered to the JMSDF.

-The vessel has an overall length of 84m, a beam of 9.1m and depth of 10.3m.
+The vessel has an overall length of 84m, a beam of 9.1m, and a depth of 10.3m.
 The normal draft of the sub is 8.4m.
 It has a surfaced displacement of 2,950t and a submerged displacement of 4,200t.
-Soryu Class complements a crew of 65, including nine officers and 56 enlisted members.
-The submarine can sail at a surfaced speed of 13kt and a submerged speed of 20kt.
-It has a maximum range of 6,100nm at 6.5kt speed.

-Soryu Class is fitted with six HU-606 533mm torpedo tubes for Type 89 torpedoes and UGM-84 Harpoon anti-ship missiles.
-The Harpoon has a range of over 124km and speed of 864km/h.
+Soryu class is fitted with six HU-606 533mm torpedo tubes for Type 89 torpedoes and UGM-84 Harpoon anti-ship missiles.
+The Harpoon has a range of more than 124km and speed of 864km/h.

 Type 89 is a wire-guided torpedo with active and passive homing modes.
 It has a maximum speed of 130km/h and can engage targets within the range of 50km.
 The torpedo can carry a warhead of 267kg.